-- Chalkboard Eggs: If you have followed along with our blog in the past, you know how much we love chalkboards!
-So if you want to keep up the trend and chalkboard paint your eggs, it won’t take much effort.
-Simply, mix up a batch of our homemade DIY chalkboard paint and dip each egg into the paint.
-Let the eggs dry completely and pre treat them by rubbing chalk over the whole surface and wipe with a dry cloth.
-Once you have prepared your surface, it’s time to design!
-Use chalk pens and real chalk to decorate and if you end up being unhappy, wipe off your design and start again.
+- Chalkboard Eggs: Chalkboards not only look great around the home as decor, but they also make an excellent finish for eggs.
+So if you want to keep up the trend and chalkboard paint your eggs, it won’t take much effort to decorate your eggs with chalkboard paint.
+Let the eggs dry entirely and pre-treat them by rubbing chalk over the whole surface and wipe with a dry cloth.
+Once you have prepared your eggs, it’s time to design!
+Use chalk pens and real chalk to decorate, and if you end up being unhappy, wipe off your design and start again.

 - Ombre Eggs: Ombre is a color trend that has never really gone out of style.
-So to celebrate this great trend, why not make design your eggs with a ombre finish!
-Simply prepare the color dye that you are wanting to color your egg with and start dipping.
-You will want to start by dipping just the bottom section of your egg in the dye and leave it to color the area.
-Once your happy with the shade, you can move up a level but you want to make sure to leave the egg in the dye for less time to achieve the Ombre effect.
-Continue this all the way until your egg is covered.
+So to celebrate this fabulous trend, why not make design your eggs with an ombre finish!
+Prepare the color dye that you are wanting to color your egg with and start dipping.
+You will want to start by dipping just the bottom section of your egg in the dye and let it rest between colors.
+Once you’re happy with the shade, you can move up a level, but you want to make sure to leave the egg in the dye for less time to achieve the Ombre effect.
+Continue this until your egg is covered and looking beautiful.

-- Speckled Eggs: If you want your eggs to be more rustic decoration or maybe a centerpiece, try making speckled eggs.
+- Speckled Eggs: If you want your eggs to be a more rustic decoration or maybe a centerpiece, try making speckled eggs.
 Dip dye the eggs the color of your choice and let them dry.
-Once dry, take a toothbrush or a small spray bottle and spray small amounts of acrylic paint on to your eggs.
+Once dry, take a toothbrush or a small spray bottle and spray small amounts of acrylic paint on to your eggs in a white, brown or black color.
 Do this in different patterns so the speckling looks authentic.
 Let the eggs fully dry before displaying.

 - Masking Tape Eggs: Last but certainly not least, if you have a pattern or shape in mind for your egg dye design try using masking tape!
-Cut the tape out in the shape or pattern that you prefer and stick it smoothly on to your egg surface.
-Die the eggs as normal with the color of your choice.
+Cut the tape out in the way or pattern that you prefer and stick it smoothly on to your egg surface.
+Dye the eggs in any color you prefer, even multiple colors on one egg.
 Once the eggs are almost dry, remove the tape to reveal your custom design!